nlpodyssey/cybertron/README.md

 ```

-To run Cybertron in server mode for Machine Translation (e.g. `en` to `it`) with default settings, simply create a `.env` file in the current directory:
+For example, to run Cybertron in server mode for Machine Translation (e.g. `en` to `it`) with default settings, simply create a `.env` file in the current directory:

 ```console
 echo "CYBERTRON_MODEL=Helsinki-NLP/opus-mt-en-it" > .env